 6. Clothing for school or work should be distinct from clothing worn for play and recreation.

 - Earrings are limited to 2 per ear.
 No spacers.
 Septum piercings are not allowed.
-A single stud on the nostril is permissible.
+A single stud or small loop on the nostril is permissible.

 Outer Wear (Winter Wear)

-● Hoodies are permissible provided they are devoid of slogans, advertisements or symbols (other than church or Christian symbols).
+- Hoodies are permissible provided they are devoid of slogans, advertisements or symbols (other than church or Christian symbols).
 Brand symbols such as the Nike swoosh, Adidas three stripe AND insignias of professional or collegiate sports teams are allowed provided they can be covered by your hand.

 Modesty is not situational.
 Dresses or gowns worn on formal occasions must display modesty and decency.
 Dresses should not reveal cleavage nor be shorter than three inches above the knee.
 These guidelines also apply to guests who attend formal CCS functions.

 Students will receive a single warning for the year for dress code mishaps.
 After that, an infraction will be given out.
 After two infractions for dress code, the student will receive in-school suspension.
-If a student breaks the modesty code in attire, they will not be allowed to attend class or activities until properly dressed.
+If a student breaks the modesty code in attire, they will not be allowed to attend class until they are properly dressed.
 Either the parents will be asked to bring in a change of clothes, or the student will be sent home to change clothes.
 It will be an unexcused absence for whatever class time is missed.